morsky/FuelConsumptionCalculator/README.md

 - At the bottom is an information about application version.

 - To go back press the arrow at the top, left corner of the screen.
-This will retur you to graph screen.
+This will return you to graph screen.